robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 On the `signup` page <a href="http://localhost:5173/signup" target="_blank">http://localhost:5173/signup</a> hit the submit button a few times.

-You should have output similar to this in your terminal.
+You should have output similar to this in your terminal..

 Your Ethereal email address obviously will be a the one you created in <a href="https://github.com/robots4life/luscious-lucia/tree/master/verified-email-nodemailer-password-prisma-sqlite/#13-create-an-ethereal-email-test-account" target="_blank">**1.3 Create an Ethereal email test account**</a>.